-During the outlook period, moderate to heavy rain is forecast over the Sahel and eastern portions of West Africa.
-While the forecast wet pattern should benefit cropping activities over many local areas, excess moisture could exacerbate conditions or trigger new flooding over alreadysaturated areas in southern Niger and northern Nigeria.
+During the outlook period, moderate to heavy rain is forecast over southern Senegal and the Gambia, as well as parts of Nigeria, southern, Niger, Cameroon and Chad.
+Excess moisture could exacerbate conditions or trigger new flooding over already-saturated areas in southern Niger, northern Nigeria, CAR, and Senegal.